akshayghime/fast-api/README.md

 7. Pro tip you can also convert the whole module into a cli by adding the file name into FIRE function.
    ![image](https://github.com/user-attachments/assets/1641d269-c2b9-4d15-bdd0-4cfb180561a0)

+8. We are going to create a function that takes in the input from wiki result and displays out phrases.
+For this we used textblob, do the required installation.
+Create test_main.py file and test output of phrase function which was created in logic.py file.
+Dont forget to update your main.py file and tweak a little bit so that fast api can listen to the call for this newly created function.